Stratford Transit

 Stratford Transit provides the local bus service in Stratford, a city in Southwestern Ontario, Canada.
 The system is owned and operated by the city as part of the Community Services Department.

 Services

 Seven bus routes operate on loops throughout the community on a 30-minute schedule that converge at Stratford City Hall.
 Service runs on Monday to Friday from 6:00 am to 9:30 pm and on Saturday from 6:00 am to 7:30 pm.
 There are also additional industrial and school services.
 There is reduced service operating on Sundays on an hourly schedule.

 Regular routes

 Paratransit

 Parallel Transit is the name of the city service that provides door-to-door accessible transportation only for individuals who are disabled.
 Registration and pre-approval is needed and 48-hour advance booking is required.

 Intercity service

-Stratford has 2 public transportation routes outside of the city, operated by Via Rail Canada, and GO Transit in the directions of Toronto to the east and London to the west from Stratford, Ontario railway station.
+Stratford has 1 transportation route outside of the city, operated by Via Rail Canada in the directions of Toronto to the east and London to the west from Stratford, Ontario railway station.

+GO Transit operated train service on a pilot basis along the Kitchener GO Line between October 2021 and October 2023 with the western terminus in London, Ontario.